jameswu5/Fluids/README.md

 ## Formulating Acceleration

 When we simulate fluids computationally, we are forced to employ an Eulerian (grid based) approach, as we are forced to represent our space discretely.
-Thus, assuming temperature remains constant, fluids can be described by a velocity field $ v$, density field $\rho$ and a pressure field $p$.
+Thus, assuming temperature remains constant, fluids can be described by a velocity field $v$, density field $\rho$ and a pressure field $p$.
 These quantities over time are governed by the following equations:

 Conservation of mass: